-Net assets include all assets of Pohnpei, excluding discretely presented component units.
-It is measured as the difference between total assets, including capital assets, and total liabilities, including long-term debt.

-For the year ended September 30, 2006, total net assets decreased by \$990,065 or 1.8% from the prior year.
-This overall slight decrease was not attributable to any specific unusual transaction or event.
-The immediate prior period net assets amount was restated and increased in the current year by approximately \$12 million related to an understatement of the previously reported book value of capital assets.
-The ratio for the prior year has been restated to reflect this amount.
+- Net assets include all assets of Pohnpei, excluding discretely presented component units.
+It is measured as the difference between total assets, including capital assets, and total liabilities, including long-term debt. - For the year ended September 30, 2007, total net assets decreased by \$3,898,085 or 7.1% from the prior year.
+This overall decrease was due, in a large part, to a special item loss related to the write-off of receivables in the amount of \$3,434,713. - If the special item loss is removed from the calculation, net assets declined by \$463,372, or 1%.